Moodyw03/docecho/README.md

 2. Ensure migrations are up to date with `flask db upgrade`
 3. The application includes a file-based fallback for progress tracking if database operations fail

+### Deployment Issues

+If you encounter issues with your Fly.io deployment:

+1. Check the logs with `fly logs`
+2. Verify that both web and worker processes are running with `fly status`
+3. Ensure the storage volume is properly mounted with `fly ssh console` and check the `/app/data` directory
+4. For host issues, check `fly incidents hosts list` to see if there are any active incidents

 ### Processing Errors

 If PDF processing fails: